-This study was conducted using a previous version of the graphical user interface software.
-There are differences in the graphical user interface of AFM on previous user interfaces and the user interface presented here for the HemoSphere advanced monitor.
+This study was conducted using the Manual mode equivalent on a previous version of the graphical user interface software.
+There are differences in the graphical user interface of the AFM algorithm on previous user interfaces and the user interface presented here for the HemoSphere advanced monitor.
 Relevant differences have been noted where necessary.

 Subjects included in the study were ≥18 years of age, with planned non-cardiac/non-thoracic surgery (e.g., abdominal surgery, combined abdominal/pelvic surgery, major peripheral vascular surgery) expected to last >2 hours post-anesthesia induction and had an American Society of Anesthesiologists (ASA) Score of 3 or 4.
-Table 14-39 on page 300 provides a summary of the subject demographics.
+Table 14-39 on page 310 provides a summary of the subject demographics.